280 Comments

 Mark_J_Ryan's avatar

 Europe needs to do more than rearm.
-It needs to come to the realization that there are real existential threats that can really and truly put an end to the way of PCR they have come to take for granted.
+It needs to come to the realization that there are real existential threats that can really and truly put an end to the way of life they have come to take for granted.

 Not every threat to that is a right wing fantasy.